AMC Javelin: Trans Am Victory edition

 Javelins driven in the Trans-Am captured the racing title for American Motors in both the 1971 and 1972 seasons.
-The back-to-back SCCA championships with specially prepared race cars was celebrated by AMC by offering a limited run of "Trans Am Victory" edition 1973 Javelins.
+The back-to-back SCCA championships with specially prepared race cars were celebrated by AMC by offering a limited run of "Trans Am Victory" edition 1973 Javelins.
 The package was available on cars built from October to 15 December 1972, on any Javelin SST, except with the Cardin interior.
 A single magazine advertisement, featuring the winning race drivers George Follmer and Roy Woods, promoted the special package.

-These cars came packaged with an additional cost optional visibility group, light group, insulation group, protection group, and sports-style steering wheel, but also received at no additional cost (but valued at $167.45) three other features—large "Javelin Winner Trans Am Championship 1971–1972 SCCA" fender decals on the lower portion behind the front wheel openings, 8-slot rally styled steel wheels with E70X14 Polyglass raised white letter tires and a "Space-Saver" spare tire.
-The Trans Am Victory cars were also typically pre-built even more "heavily optioned than regular production Javelins."
+These cars came packaged with an additional cost optional visibility group, light group, insulation group, protection group, and sports-style steering wheel, but also received at no additional cost (but valued at $167.45) three other features—large "Javelin Winner Trans Am Championship 1971–1972 SCCA" fender decals on the lower portion behind the front wheel openings, 8-slot rally styled steel wheels with E70x14 Polyglass raised white letter tires and a "Space-Saver" spare tire.
+The Trans Am Victory cars were also typically pre-built, even more "heavily optioned than regular production Javelins."
 American Motors designed a quick identification system of its models by an information-rich Vehicle Identification Number (VIN) system.
 However, because this was only a limited promotional "value added" marketing campaign, except as noted on the original window sticker, there is no VIN or door tag code to distinguish an authentic Trans Am-Victory edition car.